 If you fly on Delta and are trying to reach or maintain elite status, the Platinum Delta SkyMiles card can be a great tool.
-This premium card offers a sign-up bonus that includes Medallion Qualification Miles (MQMs) that count toward elite status.
+This premium card offers a welcome bonus that includes Medallion Qualification Miles (MQMs) that count toward elite status.

-Although the Platinum Delta card does come with a higher annual fee than both the basic and Gold Delta SkyMiles cards, it offers a greater potential for earning miles, with a slightly higher sign-up bonus, as well as the ability to earn more bonus miles if you spend more.
+Although the Platinum Delta card does come with a higher annual fee than both the basic and Gold Delta SkyMiles cards, it offers a greater potential for earning miles, with a slightly higher welcome bonus, as well as the ability to earn more bonus miles if you spend more.

 You can use Delta SkyMiles to book flights on Delta, as well as on 20 other partner airlines, most of which are SkyTeam alliance members.
 In addition to flying comfortable jets that offer excellent customer service, Delta is the most punctual domestic airline, with the best on-time performance among the big three.

 |APR ||17.74% to 26.74%, based on your creditworthiness and other factors as determined at the time of account opening.
 This APR will vary with the market based on the Prime Rate.|

 The current welcome bonus is 50,000 miles.
 Earn 10,000 Medallion® Qualification Miles (MQMs)and 50,000 bonus miles after you spend $3,000 in purchases on your new Card in your first 3 months.
 In addition, earn a $100 statement credit after you make a Delta purchase with your new Card within your first 3 months.

 There have been better welcome offers in the past, though, including a 70,000-mile bonus that you can earn in the first three months of having the card.
 It may be worth waiting to see if it’s offered again.